2005 Houston Astros season: National League Championship Series

 The 2005 National League championship banner at Minute Maid Park.

 The opponent for the Astros in the Championship Series was a familiar foe: the St. Louis Cardinals, their rival in the National League Central.
 They had previously matched up against each other in the previous NLCS, which saw the Astros lose in seven games, needing only one more win to reach the Series.
 The Cardinals had won 100 games and had beaten Houston in eleven of sixteen games this season (worst among their division foes) Game 1 was controlled by St. Louis from the jump.
 Reggie Sanders hit a two-out homerun with David Eckstein on base to make it 2–0.
 A sacrifice bunt by the pitcher drove in a third run in the second inning.
 Eckstein drove a run in with a single while Albert Pujols capped the scoring for the Cardinals with a single.
 The only scoring for Houston came late, as Chris Burke hit a two-run shot off the bullpen to make it 5–2 in the seventh before Brad Ausmus hit a sacrifice fly to make it 5–3, but reliever Jason Isringhausen finished the Astros off with no further damage.
 This was the fifth straight loss for the Astros in a postseason game played in St. Louis.
 Game 2 proved a different story.
-Burke lined a tripe with one out and then scored later when Cardinals pitcher Mark Mulder threw a ball past the catcher.
+Burke lined a triple with one out and then scored later when Cardinals pitcher Mark Mulder threw a ball past the catcher.
 Brad Ausmus lined a double in the fifth inning and then was driven home on a bunt and ground out to make it 2–0.
 Albert Pujols lined a home run to start the sixth inning, but the Cardinals were out-hit 11-6 and scored no more; Burke and Adam Everett would lend a hand with RBI hits to even the series at one.